Positives the examiner is looking for in this competency.

 • A lesson that reflects the information given by the pupil and the learning goals they want to tackle.

 (Listen to the pupil and dig deeper for more information if needed.
 Rather than “I want to practice roundabouts.”
-What is it about about roundabouts they would like to work on.)
+What is it about roundabouts they would like to work on.)

 • Building in opportunities to check the statements made by the pupil before moving to more challenging situations.